 The purpose of this guide is to explain content types and their importance to your business as well as show you methods to help with scaling your content creation.
 One of the important things to remember before you start scaling is to look at how your content is performing.
 Even if you outsource your content creation, looking at earlier content compared to more recent work should show a noticeable difference.

-Before we dive into the tips on how to scale your content, we’re going to dive into the types of content you can create, as well as some methods to find quality content and content writers.
+Before we dive into the tips on how to scale your content, including posting on your blog more frequently, we’re going to dive into the types of content you can create, as well as some methods to find quality content and content writers.

 Scaling your content creation is not a one-dimensional process.
 You want to grow outward and upward.
 Finding new avenues to generate or acquire content and new types of content to create will expand your digital footprint and improve your page rank.